ktiwari4137/Tourism-Guide/README.md

 5. Create a Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support
+For support, please open an issue in the repository or contact the development team.

+## Acknowledgments
+- OpenStreetMap for map data
+- Open-Meteo for weather data
+- Font Awesome for icons
+- Django framework